-Equipped with a stable measuring voltage source and high-sensitivity current measuring unit, this meter calculates an insulation resistance value based on measuring voltage impressed to the work and measured current value.
-The meter also outputs a current value and can be used also as a high-sensitivity ammeter embedded with a voltage source.
+Equipped with four channels of high-sensitivity current measuring units, this meter calculates an insulation resistance value based on measuring voltage set in a dedicated voltage source and impressed to the work and measured current value.
+The meter also outputs a current value and can be used also as a 4-channel high-sensitivity ammeter in addition to its use as an insulation resistance meter.